Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 ### Battle Screen

 - Opponent on top, player on bottom.
 Shows both Hot Lunch Trays and Lunch Lines.
-- Highlight tray activations and kid triggers (placeholder for now).
-Display point totals plus each side's Star Point Target.
+- Highlight simultaneous kid turns (1v1) and triggered abilities (placeholder for now).
+Display Star Points for both sides as the round resolves.
+Visual note: eaten trays can slide off left while a new tray slides in from the right each kid turn.

 ---

 ## 4. Battle Logic

 - Battles auto-play when entering the Battle screen; no mid-battle interactions.
-- **Points & Targets** - Both players start at 0 points with a base Star Point Target of 100.
-Kid or food effects can raise/lower targets.
-- **Hot Lunch Tray sequencing**
-  - Exactly one food charges at a time, in compartment order.
-  - When a food reaches its charge time, it fires, then the next food begins charging.
-After the final slot, loop back to the first slot.
-- **Kids**
-  - Each kid in the Lunch Line may trigger on different cues: after specific tray slots resolve, when certain point thresholds are met, or on timer-based cadences.
-  - Kids persist indefinitely; there is no sell mechanic.
-Reordering the Lunch Line changes their trigger sequence.
+- **Starting state** - Both players start each round at 0 Star Points.
+Lunch Lines are read left-to-right (front to back).
+A fresh tray is presented for every kid turn.
+- **Eating loop (simultaneous 1v1 cadence)**
+  - Resolve kids in parallel pairs: front-of-line vs. front-of-line.
+If one side runs out of kids first, the remaining kids on the other side resolve solo.
+  - At the start of a kid's turn, serve a fresh tray (all foods uneaten).
+The kid scans the tray from slot 1 onward.
+For every uneaten food whose type intersects the kid's preferred type(s), the kid eats it.
+Eating marks the food as consumed for that kid's tray only.
+  - When a food is eaten, its On Eat ability triggers immediately.
+Foods with multiple types can be eaten by any kid that matches at least one of their types, but they only trigger once per tray when first eaten.
+  - After the kid finishes scanning all slots, resolve any pending triggered effects queued during their eating window, then advance to the next kid pair.
-- **Win/Timeout**
+- **Round end**
-  - Immediate win on hitting or exceeding the current Star Point Target.
+  - The round ends after the last kid on each side has taken a turn.
+Any foods left uneaten on a kid's personal tray simply do nothing.
-  - If 20 seconds elapse, the higher Star Point total wins; ties result in no trophy gain and no life loss.
+  - The higher Star Point total wins the round.
+Ties result in no trophy gain and no life loss.

 ---